 Mass- and temperature dependence of growth, consumption and metabolism below peak temperatures

 Peak temperatures (optimum in the case of growth), refers to the temperature at which the rate was maximized, by size group.
 For data below peak temperatures, we assumed that individual growth, maximum consumption rate and metabolism scale as a generalized version of the Arrhenius fractal supply model (Gillooly et al. 2001; Brown et al. 2004).
-The mass exponent was not assumed a priori but estimated simultaneously.
+The mass exponent was not assumed a priori but estimated simultaneously with the temperature coefficient.
 We thus assumed the natural log of rate I (growth, maximum consumption or metabolism) scales with mass M and temperature T as: